ePages-de/epages-devportal/_posts/2021/2021-01-07-how-to-animate-svgs-with-css.md

 Once you've added your SVG or SVG code to a page, you have it in the DOM, which allows you to target and style your SVG with CSS like any other HTML element.

 In our example, we just add a bit of CSS.
-As you can see, if we simply use the [animation property](https://css-tricks.com/almanac/properties/a/animation/){:target="_blank"} in CSS with a bit of [transform](https://css-tricks.com/almanac/properties/t/transform/){:target="_blank"} and opacity, we already have a cool and simple hover animation: **SVG CSS animation checkmark**.
+As you can see, if we simply use the [animation property](https://css-tricks.com/almanac/properties/a/animation/){:target="_blank"} in CSS with a bit of [transform](https://css-tricks.com/almanac/properties/t/transform/){:target="_blank"} and opacity, we already have a cool and simple hover animation:

 <iframe height="380" style="width: 100%;" scrolling="no" title="SVG CSS animation checkmark" src="https://codepen.io/zefia/embed/QWKpBop?height=380&theme-id=dark&default-tab=html,result" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/zefia/pen/QWKpBop'>SVG CSS animation checkmark</a> by Svenja Völz